paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-053-special-provisions-relating-to-benefits.md

 <a id="section-5302a"></a>
-## § 5302A. .
-11 So in original.
-Probably should be followed by a period.
+## § 5302A.
 Collection of indebtedness: certain debts of members of the Armed Forces and veterans who die of injury incurred or aggravated in the line of duty in a combat zone
 **(a) Limitation on Authority.—** The Secretary may not collect all or any part of an amount owed to the United States by a member of the Armed Forces or veteran described in subsection (b) under any program under the laws administered by the Secretary, other than a program referred to in subsection (c), if the Secretary determines that termination of collection is in the best interest of the United States.

-**(b) Covered Individuals.—** A member of the Armed Forces or veteran described in this subsection is any member or veteran who dies as a result of an injury incurred or aggravated in the line of duty while serving in a theater of combat operations (as determined by the Secretary in consultation with the Secretary of Defense) in a war or in combat against a hostile force during a period of hostilities (as that term is defined in section 1712A(a)(2)(B) 22 See References in Text note below. of this title) after September 11, 2001.
+**(b) Covered Individuals.—** A member of the Armed Forces or veteran described in this subsection is any member or veteran who dies as a result of an injury incurred or aggravated in the line of duty while serving in a theater of combat operations (as determined by the Secretary in consultation with the Secretary of Defense) in a war or in combat against a hostile force during a period of hostilities after September 11, 2001.

 **(c) Inapplicability to Housing and Small Business Benefit Programs.—** The limitation on authority in subsection (a) shall not apply to any amounts owed the United States under any program carried out under chapter 37 of this title.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-[Section 1712A(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1712A/a/2/B&num=0&edition=prelim), referred to in subsec. (b), was struck out by Pub.
-L. 112–239, div.
-A, title VII, § 727(1)(B), Jan.
-2, 2013, 126 Stat.
-1811.
+2015—Pub.
+L. 114–58, § 601(21)(A), inserted period after section number.

+Subsec. (b).
+Pub.
+L. 114–58, § 601(21)(B), struck out “(as that term is defined in [section 1712A(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1712A/a/2/B&num=0&edition=prelim))” after “hostilities”.

 #### Effective Date
 Pub.
 L. 110–252, title I, § 1303(c), June 30, 2008, 122 Stat.
 2328, provided that: “The amendments made by this section [enacting this section] shall take effect on the date of the enactment of this Act [June 30, 2008], and shall apply with respect to collections of indebtedness of members of the Armed Forces and veterans who die on or after September 11, 2001.”